5G Vs 4G Mobile Networks – What’s the Difference?

 There’s been much talk about the rollout of the new 5G mobile network and how it will soon eclipse its 4G predecessor.
 Australia’s telcos, including MATE, have started offering 5G plans and products with a view to expanding the new 5G network across the country.
 But what are the differences between 5G vs 4G?
 What does this new generation of mobile technology and mobile networks do that the old ones don’t and how does that affect download speeds?
 And for that matter, what are 4G and 5G anyway?
 In this blog, we’re going to answer all that, and more.

 What are 5G and 4G mobile networks?

 4G and 5G refer to the fourth and fifth generations of mobile network technology.
 Since the inception of the very first – 1G – mobile network, each successive generation has signified a major development in functionality.
-In other words, every new generation has meant that our mobile devices enjoy faster speeds, lower latency, greater bandwidth, and just all-round better performance.
+In other words, every new generation has meant that our mobile devices enjoy faster speeds, lower latency, greater bandwidth, and just all-around better performance.

-MATE uses part of the Telstra Mobile Network that covers 97% of the population with 4G.
+MATE uses the Telstra Wholesale Mobile Network

 What’s the difference – 5G vs 4G?

 Closely related to internet speed is latency – the amount of time it takes for your mobile device to send information and receive a response.
 Like when you click ‘Add to Cart’ when shopping online, latency is the measure of how long it takes for an item to be digitally added to your cart.
 Currently, the 4G network holds a latency response time of around 30 milliseconds.
-The 5G network has reportedly cut that down to around 5 milliseconds, with predictions it could even go as low as 1 millisecond!
-This means users will experience minimal delay when they tap on their mobile phones when you compare 5G vs 4G.
+The 5G network has reportedly cut that down to around 5 milliseconds, with predictions it could even go as low as 1 millisecond in the future!
+This means users will experience a minimal delay when they tap on their mobile phones when you compare 5G vs 4G.